Miloš Vučević: Corruption

 Vučević has described himself as a fighter against corruption.
 Despite this, he has been accused of corruption.
-Three criminal complaints were launched against Vučević, including a complaint from the Agency for the Fight Against Corruption, State Audit Instituion, and an anonymous complaint sent to the Higher Public Prosecutor's Office in Novi Sad.
+Three criminal complaints were launched against Vučević, including a complaint from the Agency for the Fight Against Corruption, State Audit Institution, and an anonymous complaint sent to the Higher Public Prosecutor's Office in Novi Sad.
 Vučević is a close associate with controversial businessmen such as Andrej Vučić, Zvonko Veselinović, Slobodan Milutinović, Slobodan Milić, and Marko Bosanac; he has denied cooperating with Bosanac's businesses.
 In December 2022, the N1 television published a documentary on Vučević's alleged corruption connections.

 In January 2025, Andrej Vučić and Vučević were mentioned in a Novi Sad money laundering case by investigative journalist organisation KRIK.
 Veselinović and Milutinović were also mentioned in the report.
 According to an anonymous criminal complaint, Vučević helped Milić by changing the planning documentation of his properties, which boosted Milić's property values; the city then bought the property for a higher value.
 Novaković alleged that Vučević helped Bosanac forge connections with Novi Sad public communal services, which left Bosanac with very high income.
 Vučević has described Andrej Vučić as the "brain" of SNS in Vojvodina and as one of the "most functional" (najfunkcionalnijih) individuals in SNS.
 Amidst the controversy regarding Jovanjica, Vučević submitted a criminal complaint against Aleksandar and Andrej Vučić in December 2019 to prove that they were not embroiled in the scandal.
 The judiciary dismissed the complaint in January 2020.